owenhejna/garden_phenology/README.md

 # garden_phenology
-A simple and reproducable workflow for monitoring flowering plant phenology in any garden.
+The goal of this project: To create a simple and reproducable workflow for monitoring flowering plant phenology in any garden.